-Lee Burress Intellectual Freedom Award: Deadline May 15
+Lee Burress Intellectual Freedom Award: Deadline extended to June 1

 WCTE wishes once again to honor an educator or group with the Lee Burress Intellectual Freedom Award at the Annual Convention.